aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 - All pages of the Streamlit dashboard run without errors.
 - Model pipelines load successfully for inference.
 - If future issues arise during deployment, they will be documented here.

+---

+## Deployment

+You can deploy this Streamlit app on Heroku by following these steps:

+- Create setup.sh

+Create a file named setup.sh in the project root with the following content:

+mkdir -p ~/.streamlit/

+echo "\
+[server]\n\
+headless = true\n\
+port = \$PORT\n\
+enableCORS = false\n\
+\n\
+" > ~/.streamlit/config.toml

+- Create a Procfile

+Create a file named Procfile (no extension) in the project root:

+web: sh setup.sh && streamlit run app.py

+This tells Heroku how to start your app.

+- Deploy to Heroku

+  - Login to Heroku (or create an account if needed):

+  - heroku login

+  - Create a new app:

+    - Go to your Heroku Dashboard

+    - Click Create New App.

+    - Enter a unique name for your app and select your preferred region.

+    - Click Create App.

+  - Go to deploy

+- Connect your GitHub repository:

+  - In your app’s Heroku dashboard, go to the Deploy tab.

+  - Under Deployment method, choose GitHub and connect your repo.

+  - Select the branch you want to deploy (usually main).

+- Deploy the app:

+  - Click Deploy Branch.

+  - Once the build finishes, click View or go to the Open App button at the top-right of the dashboard.

+Your Streamlit app should now be live!

+---

+## Acknowledgements

+I would like to extend my gratitude to the following for their support and resources, throughout the development of this project:

+- **[Kaggle](https://www.kaggle.com/)** – For providing access to the Heart Disease dataset used for model training and evaluation.
+- **[Scikit-learn Documentation](https://scikit-learn.org/stable/)** – For clear guidance on preprocessing, model building, and evaluation metrics.
+- **[XGBoost Documentation](https://xgboost.readthedocs.io/)** and **[LightGBM Documentation](https://lightgbm.readthedocs.io/)** – For detailed references on gradient boosting methods applied in this project.
+- **[Streamlit Documentation](https://docs.streamlit.io/)** – For enabling the development of an accessible, interactive dashboard.
+- **[Matplotlib](https://matplotlib.org/)**, **[Seaborn](https://seaborn.pydata.org/)**, and **[Plotly](https://plotly.com/)** – For providing powerful tools for visualizing data and model insights.
+- **[Stack Overflow](https://stackoverflow.com/)** – For being a go-to resource when troubleshooting technical challenges.
+- **[W3Schools](https://www.w3schools.com/)** and **[MDN Web Docs](https://developer.mozilla.org/)** – For clear explanations of Python, data handling, and general programming concepts.
+- **[ChatGPT](https://chat.openai.com/)** – For guidance with project planning, documentation structuring, and troubleshooting.
+- **[Uiwizard](https://uizard.io/)** – For wireframing and planning dashboard layouts.

+A special thank you goes to my mentor Can Sucullu and CodeInstitute for their constructive feedback and encouragement, which helped refine both the technical and presentation aspects of this project.